 In 2014, the Jabalpur High Court dismissed the PIL against the project.
 Soon after, MP’s Chief Minister Shivraj Singh Chouhan flagged off the Morand Ganjal project.
 In the year 2019, the Congress’ Kamal Nath government also decided to continue the project.
 BJP’s Shivraj Singh Chouhan government, after returning to power, has decided to complete the Morand Ganjal project at the earliest.

-According to the government, 4 districts Harda, Khandwa, Hoshangabad, and Betul will be benefited from this project.
+According to the government, 4 districts Harda, Khandwa, Hoshangabad, and Betul will benefit from this project.
 A total of 52 thousand hectares of land will be irrigation through this project.

 Damage to forests and wildlife